pedrom34/ZoteroPortable-dev-repo/README.md

 - Launch Zotero Portable again.
 Update is installed.
 Note that if you do not delete those folders, everything will work as well, only the program cannot be considered as portable, as it leaves two empty folders on the computer it’s launched on.
-Note also that updating Zotero this way will prevent your to get the modifications I made to the portable app (modifications of ini files related to the portablization for instance).
+Note also that updating Zotero this way will prevent you to get the modifications I made to the portable app (modifications of ini files related to the portablization for instance).

 History:
 -----